SiegelLab/core/README.md

 ```bash
 brew install python3
 ```
-*Note: An alternative way would be to install Anaconda's package of python which installs "most" requirements

-**Note: Although some people (Alex) prefer python3, others (Steve & Morgan) work in Python2, given it's widespread use.
-Therefore, modules written by these respective authors will most likely only work for his/her preferred version.
-Cheers!

 This will brew a Python install and symlink it into `/usr/local/bin/`.
 If you don't already `/usr/local/bin/` in your PATH, add it now.